dgoto2/mse4bias/README.md

 ## Core scripts to run simulations
 • OM.R creates the baseline operating model (OM)
 • flr_mse_WKNSMSE_funs.R contains a collection of functions and methods used for creating the OM and for running the MSE
-• run_mse.R is for running MSE scenarios and is called from a job submission script
+• run_mse.R is for running MSE scenarios (assessment bias scenarios can be set in prop_biasN and prop_biasF) and is called from a job submission script
 • run_mse.sh is a job submission script for a high performance computing cluster (HPC) to call run_mse.R
 • analyse_mse.R is for analyzing the MSE results